 B. Documentation.--Provide a description of the agency's plan for informing eligible recipients of the feasible alternatives available under the waiver and allowing recipients to choose either institutional services or home and community-based services as part of the waiver request.
 Include how the client's free choice will be documented.

-State in the waiver request that the agency will provide an opportunity for a fair hearing under 42 CFR Part 431, Subpart E, to beneficiaries who are not given the choice of home and community-based services as an alternative to hospital, , or ICF/MR services, or who are denied the service or provider of their choice.
+State in the waiver request that the agency will provide an opportunity for a fair hearing under 42 CFR Part 431, Subpart E, to beneficiaries who are not given the choice of home and community-based services as an alternative to hospital, NF, or ICF/MR services, or who are denied the service or provider of their choice.

 4442.8 Cost Effectiveness - Assurances and Documentation.--